Leeds city centre: Major corporations

-Outside of the city centre, First Direct have their headquarters at Stourton, while HBOS have major offices in Lovell Park.
+Other headquarters include Asda and Channel 4.

 Leeds Lights

 Each Christmas the streets of Leeds city centre are decorated with a variety of Christmas lights.
 The widely publicised ‘switch-on' ceremony is in early November, when a celebrity flicks the switch to illuminate the decorations at Victoria Gardens and usually attracts tens-of-thousands of people to the turning on ceremony.
 When Leeds Lights were first established in 1983, the switch on was held on the 4th Thursday of November, however it has since been brought forward.
 The illuminations are renowned as being the largest display in the United Kingdom, spanning over 13 miles of city centre streets and using over 2 million low energy light bulbs.

 Leeds is notable for designing, manufacturing and maintaining its own Christmas Light motifs.
 Its workshop began as a place to provide people with disabilities some employment opportunities.
 Its workshop has had several locations, beginning in a temporary location near Chapeltown Road, then to the old disused Whitbread Brewery site at Kirkstall and from 1993 to the present Seacroft location.
 Leeds City Council was the only local authority to do this for some years but now a small number have followed Leeds Lights example in preparing their own displays where as most other councils buy in their lights and services.
 The lights are repaired and pressure cleaned annually at the Leeds Lights workshop in Seacroft throughout the year.
 80,000 coloured lamps are stored at the workshop, and 2000m of coloured rope light are used.
 A team of 14 works all year round producing the display.
 From October–January, a team of 9 works to erect the lights ready for the switch on in early November, before removing the lights after Christmas.

 Commercial advertising has been permitted on some of the lights, such as The Headrow's champagne bottle lights.

 Celebrities who turned on the Leeds Christmas lights: